 2. Define rules and processes

 If your organization is using an internal communications platform, you probably have some channels and workspaces defined in it.
+However, without clear guidelines, these spaces quickly become noisy and hard to navigate.
 Having a clear strategy around what should be communicated in each of the channels, which employees should be included, and which channels should be private versus public is crucial for making asynchronous communication work.

-If you have an “important” channel, then this channel should be devoted only to the most important things going on in your organization.
+If you have an “important” channel, then this channel should be devoted only to the most critical updates.
+This makes it easier for employees to prioritize and reduces the need to check every message.

 💡 Extra tip: Consider creating a “How We Communicate” document.
 Here, you can define explain things such as: